tommililja/Farse/README.md

 ## Building parsers

 Parsers can be built by combining the included parsers with map and validate.
-We can also use Parse.custom to build parsers for third-party types, or to avoid unnecessary operations.
+We can also use Parse.custom to build parsers for third-party types, or to just avoid unnecessary operations.

 ```fsharp
 open Farse